ericproegler/romania-testing/README.md

 Download the JMeter Binary here: https://jmeter.apache.org/download_jmeter.cgi.
 5.4.3 is the version tested for the workshop

+## The JMeter Script

+For the workshop, we are using a script from the tutorial BlazeMeter provides here: https://www.blazemeter.com/blog/getting-started-jmeter-basic-tutorial

+BlazeMeter is a public test cloud for running JMeter scripts at scale, across geographies.
+I have used it to successfully load test with hundreds of thousands of concurrent users.
+Learn more at https://www.blazemeter.com/.

+There are other load tools and test cloud providers, and many of them are excellent.

 ## Thanks

 If you did not attend my workshop, I am still willing to help.
 Find me here https://www.linkedin.com/in/eproegler/ or here https://twitter.com/3r1c_p